gabrielsoltz/metahub/README.md

 ./metahub --sh-filters <KEY=VALUE>
 ```

-If you don't specify any filters, defaults filters are applied: `RecordState=ACTIVE WorkflowStatus=NEW`
+If you don't specify any filters, default filters are applied: `RecordState=ACTIVE WorkflowStatus=NEW`

 Passing filters using this option resets the default filters.
 If you want to add filters to the defaults, you need to specify them in addition to the default ones.
-For example, adding SeverityLabel to the defaults filters:
+For example, adding SeverityLabel to the default filters:

 ```sh
 ./metahub --sh-filters RecordState=ACTIVE WorkflowStatus=NEW
 ```

-If a value contains spaces, you should specify it using double quotes: `ProductName="Security Hub"`
+If a value contains spaces, you should specify it using double quotes: `ProductName=" Security Hub```sh

 You can add how many different filters you need to your query and also add the same filter key with different values: